 A good size for GIFs is 480x480.
 Similar to images, it’s important to use ones that are close to being square.
 If they are too wide or tall, they could be cut off, and recipients would need to click to expand to get the full experience.

-In addition, aim to keep GIFs under 600 KB to ensure they won’t be transcoded and compressed for carrier compatibility when sent.
+Further, keep GIFs under 600 KB to ensure they won’t be transcoded and compressed for carrier compatibility when sent.
 This ensures that recipients see the GIF the way you want it to appear — in the highest quality possible.